 Nothing speaks as loudly as satisfied customers, who have enormous power in helping you succeed in the insurance game.
 Chances are that if they tell their friends and family how well you’ve been taking care of them, their friends will tell their friends and so on.
-Not only will this be a great way to generate new business, you won’t need to spend much time and money cold-calling and generating leads, the results of which probably won’t be as value-rich as a pool of referrals.
+Not only will this be a great way to generate new business, but you also won’t need to spend much time and money cold-calling and generating leads, the results of which probably won’t be as value-rich as a pool of referrals.
 In fact, referrals have a closure rate of 60% versus a 10% return from non-qualified leads.

 There are several ways you can go about getting your existing clients to refer you.
 While it may seem like asking a lot of a person to go out of their way to be your advocate, there are ways to make it happen.
 In fact, it may be easier than you think.

 1. Shape Your Reputation